Lisinopril

-Lisinopril is a medication belonging to the drug class of angiotensin-converting enzyme (ACE) inhibitors and is used to treat high blood pressure, heart failure, and heart attacks.
+Lisinopril is a medication belonging to the drug class of angiotensin-converting enzyme (ACE) inhibitors and is used to treat hypertension (high blood pressure), heart failure, and heart attacks.
 For high blood pressure it is usually a first-line treatment.
 It is also used to prevent kidney problems in people with diabetes mellitus.
-Lisinopril is taken by mouth.
+Lisinopril is taken orally (swallowed by mouth).
 Full effect may take up to four weeks to occur.

 Common side effects include headache, dizziness, feeling tired, cough, nausea, and rash.
-Serious side effects may include low blood pressure, liver problems, high blood potassium, and angioedema.
+Serious side effects may include low blood pressure, liver problems, hyperkalemia (high blood potassium), and angioedema.
 Use is not recommended during the entire duration of pregnancy as it may harm the baby.
 Lisinopril works by inhibiting the renin–angiotensin–aldosterone system.

 Lisinopril was patented in 1978 and approved for medical use in the United States in 1987.
 It is available as a generic medication.
-In 2020, it was the fourth most commonly prescribed medication in the United States, with more than 88million prescriptions.
-In July 2016, an oral solution formulation of lisinopril was approved for use in the United States.
+In 2023, it was the fourth most commonly prescribed medication in the United States, with more than 76 million prescriptions.
+It is available in combination with amlodipine (as lisinopril/amlodipine) and in combination with hydrochlorothiazide (as lisinopril/hydrochlorothiazide).

-Structure–activity relationships

-Lisinopril has a proline group that is responsible for the availability of the drug in oral formulation.
-The carboxylate group interacts with zinc ions to inhibit the ACE enzyme found in the kidneys and lungs.
-The other substituents participate in binding the same enzyme.
-Unlike Captopril, another ACE Inhibitor, Lisinopril lacks a thiol group.

 Medical uses

 Lisinopril is typically used for the treatment of high blood pressure, congestive heart failure, and diabetic nephropathy and after acute myocardial infarction (heart attack).
 Lisinopril is part of the ACE inhibitors drug class.
-Compared to other drugs within the same class such as captopril and enalapril, lisinopril has a longer duration of action.
+Lisinopril is indicated for the treatment of hypertension, adjunctive therapy for heart failure, and acute myocardial infarction.